A trial begins in Paris over the jewel heist aimed at Kim Kardashian in 2016

 Jewelry worth millions of dollars

-The gangsters stole many pieces of jewelry, including a ring estimated to be worth more than $6 million.
+The gangsters stole many pieces of jewelry estimated to be worth $6 million, including Kardashian's engagement ring.
 Only one piece — a diamond cross on platinum that was lost during the suspects' escape — has been recovered.

 Two of the accused have partially confessed to the crime, as their DNA was found at the scene.

-The alleged ringleader, 68-year-old Aomar Aït Khedache, is one of two suspected robbers who allegedly entered the apartment.
+The alleged ringleader, 68-year-old Aomar Aït Khedache, is one of two who allegedly entered the apartment.
 Nicknamed “Old Omar,” his genetic profile was found on the tape used to gag Kardashian.

+Khedache's lawyer, Franck Berton, said his client is pleading guilty because he acknowledges his participation and "will apologize, will actually explain how it happened, how he was contacted and finally how the events unfolded.”

-Another said he tied up the concierge with cables but did not go up to Kardashian's apartment.
+Another said he tied up the concierge but did not go to Kardashian's apartment.
 Yunice Abbas, 71, said he acted as a lookout in the ground floor reception area, making sure the escape route was clear.
-He said he was unarmed and did not personally threaten Kardashian, but admitted he shared responsibility for the crime.
+He told the AP he was unarmed and did not personally threaten Kardashian, but admitted he shared responsibility for the crime.

+Gabriel Dumenil, Abbas’ lawyer, said his client aims to “deliver his own truth and explain the reasons that prompted him to do this and simply perhaps also ask for forgiveness and express his remorse."

 Abbas was arrested in January 2017 and spent 21 months in prison before being released under judicial supervision.
 In 2021, he co-authored a French-language book titled “I Sequestered Kim Kardashian.”

-The other defendants are suspected of providing information about Kardashian’s presence in the apartment.
-Others are accused of playing a role in the resale of the jewelry in Antwerp, Belgium.
+The other defendants are suspected of providing information about Kardashian’s presence in the apartment or accused of playing a role in the resale of the jewelry in Antwerp, Belgium.

+AP journalists Catherine Gaschka, Alexander Turnbull and Nicolas Garriga contributed to the story.

+This version corrects to say the total value of the stolen jewelry was estimated to be worth $6 million.

 Credit: AP